regevbr/unlocker/readme.txt

 02/10/18 3.0.1 - Fixed gettools.py to work with Python 3 and correctly download darwinPre15.iso
 10/10/18 3.0.2 - Fixed false positives from anti-virus software with Windows executables
-               - Allow Python 2 and 3 to run the Python code from Bash scripts
+               - Allow Python 2 and 3 to run the Python code from Bash scripts 14/05/21 3.0.3 - New simpfiled code for development and deployment
+               - Removed Python 2 support and requires minmal Python 3.8

 (c) 2011-2021 Dave Parsons